 4. Make It Work

 On the other hand, sometimes there’s a room in your house that just isn’t living up to it’s potential, and you could make it work better for your needs.
-That was the case with The Weekend Homemaker‘s formal dining room.
-Transformed into an office, this former dining room is now a perfect place for adults and kids to work at home.
+That was the case with our front room.
+We transformed into a His, Hers, and Us Home Office.
+This room is now a perfect place for adults and kids to work at home.

 5. Make It Over